darkesthour111/simplerpgvtt/README.md

 Clone this repo to your desktop and run `npm install` to install all the dependencies.

 ## Usage
 Once you have completed installation, you can run `npm start` to start the application.
-You can access it at `localhost:4200`.
+It will open a browser when Angular is ready.
+You can however access it at `localhost:4200`.

 Sequilize will initialize the database for you, initially from the Sample DB.db file, at this point you will need to define your assets(maps,tokens,sounds).